See answer

 Medically reviewed by Barry S. Zingman, M.D.

 When you get tested for a condition like human immunodeficiency virus (HIV), you likely understand the meaning of results that are positive (yes, you have it) or negative (no, you don’t).
 But what does a “nonreactive” HIV test result mean?
-That might be less clear.
+It’s important to fully understand what the test measures and what your results mean.

-An HIV test is used to find out if you are infected with HIV, and a nonreactive result means that the test did not detect signs of HIV in the fluid sample you provided.
-Although this news usually is reassuring, suggesting that you’re not living with HIV, it’s also possible that testing was done too soon after infection to register a positive result.
+An HIV test is used to find out if you’re infected with HIV, and a nonreactive result means that the test did not detect signs of HIV in the fluid sample you provided.
+A nonreactive result is reassuring, but if you tested too soon after exposure, the virus might not be detectable yet.

-Understanding your HIV test is important to make sure you know whether you need treatment and if you could pass the infection on to others.
-It can be confusing if you are told that your HIV test is nonreactive instead of negative, so read on to learn more about what a nonreactive test result means.
+Understanding how HIV testing works is important to make sure you know whether you need treatment and if you could pass the infection on to others.
+It can be confusing if you’re told that your HIV test is nonreactive instead of negative, so read on to learn more about what a nonreactive test result means.

 When Should You Get an HIV Test?